Automotive Systems Technology

 The days of playing with engines in your home garage for fun on the weekends are fading fast, but Gaston College has the equipment and instruction you need to work on today’s vehicles.
 There is a lot more to serious engine modifications than just “rolling coal,” and our program will teach you how to optimize speed and performance.

 Most automotive technicians today need a wide range of skills.
-Jobs where you only work on brakes or shocks are limited.
+Jobs where you work only on brakes or shocks are limited.
 That is why our program will equip you to repair, service, and maintain all types of automobiles.
 You will learn about brake and electrical systems, engine repair and performance, steering, suspension, transmissions, drive trains, heating and air conditioning systems, and more.

-When you earn an associate’s degree, diploma, or certificate in the Automotive Systems Technology program at Gaston College, you will be prepared to take professional licensure exams and find a new career in the transportation service industry.
+When you earn an associate degree, diploma, or certificate in the Automotive Systems Technology program at Gaston College, you will be prepared to take professional licensure exams and find a new career in the transportation service industry.
 Many graduates want to pursue hands-on work as an automotive technician, but you will also have opportunities for management, sales, and manufacturing with this degree.

 Get Started Today